RAI-SCC/DLES/README.md

 [![](https://img.shields.io/badge/Python-3.9+-blue.svg)](https://www.python.org/downloads/)

 # Deep Learning Electronic Structure
-DLES is a Python package to load and manipulate molecule data using [ASE](https://wiki.fysik.dtu.dk/ase/) and to carry out quantum chemistry methods using [PySCF](https://pyscf.org).
+DLES is a Python package to load and manipulate molecule data using [ASE](https://wiki.fysik.dtu.dk/ase/)  (Atomic Simulation Environment) and to carry out quantum chemistry methods using [PySCF](https://pyscf.org).
-It is an REAongoing project, which will be further developed for deep learning applications.
+It is an ongoing project, which will be further developed for deep learning (DL) applications.

 ## Installation